 Be sure to check out the Pottery Barn website and click on their blog tab to see this recipe featured.

 Can't wait to hear what you think of this Hearty Italian White Bean Basil Soup!
 Leave me feedback below and do the star rating in the comments and you can also tag me on Instagram with hashtag #thevegan8.
 I love seeing your amazing creations of my recipes!

-This soup is full of Italian herbs and fresh basil and is super hearty thanks to protein-rich white beans and filling brown rice.
+This Vegan Oil-free Hearty Italian White Bean Basil Soup is full of Italian herbs and fresh basil and is super hearty thanks to protein-rich white beans and filling brown rice.
 This soup is extremely healthy and low-fat, yet it is so filling thanks to the protein and carb content.
-No need to sacrifice flavor to eat healthy.
 This will have your house smelling absolutely amazing too!

 15 minPrep Time